vishallama/types-and-programming-languages/chap02-mathematical-preliminaries/02-mathematical-preliminaries.md

 ## Sets, Relations, and Functions
 Definitions to know:
-  - **Set**: set comprehension, empty set, set difference, set cardinality, and powerset of a set.
+  - Set: set comprehension, empty set, set difference, set cardinality, and powerset of a set.
   - The set of naturals and countability of a set.
   - An *n-*th place *relation*.